 It’s such a funny thing when you become a mom.
 You lose yourself to it in the most beautiful way.
 You give of yourself, you sacrifice, and it’s good and you wouldn’t change it.
 But then one day you wake up and you think, “Who am I now?”
 You have to figure out a new normal.
 You’re you, but you’re different.
 So this waking up I was doing was more then just getting out of a funk; it was figuring out a new way to live in this mother-self-skin.

 “Daily life is very seductive.
 Weeks go by and we forget who we are.”

 Natalie Goldberg, Writing Down the Bones

 I committed to making small changes over a period of several months in order to wake up to my life.
 I experimented with myself, trying all sorts of things having to do with self-discipline, diet, mothering, spiritual depth, figuring out who I was (and accepting myself), and learning to serve out of who God created me to be.
 I basically boot-camped my own life.
-And it helped.
+And it worked.
 It woke me up.

 I haven’t shared too much about here, but overtime I will.
 But what I want to share with you today are the two initial things that changed the course of my life: 1.)
 I chose to live, and 2.)
 I fought for it.